 An annual insurance policy checkup is the best way to ensure that your coverage keeps up with local building costs and changes in the value of your home and personal property.
-Such changes may be due to fluctuations in the market, improvements you make to your house, or appreciation in the value of jewelry or other personal possessions.
+Such changes may be due to:

 Know what your deductibles are so you know how much you’ll be expected to pay before your coverage kicks in.
 You should also determine if there are any exclusions in your policy for certain types of damage, such as mold, or if your home is in an area at high risk for floods, wildfires, hurricanes or earthquakes.

 Remember, your insurance policy is a contract and you need to know what’s in it.
 Insurance agents and company representatives are here to help, but you have a role as well.

 Don’t put your policy in a drawer somewhere and let it collect dust.
 Review it every year to make sure you’re covered.